abhi23792/CQRS/README.md

 **Project Skeleton** <br/>
 The project follows the below skeleton for the implementation.
-- Application
-    The application folder is to divide the application requirements as per the module/functional requirement and then based on module we seperate the command and query operations.
-    - Module (Product)
-        - Command
-        - Query

 - Configuration
     For any configurations to be done.
 As of now Mapper profile has been added as part of configuration but can be later extended.